 Thousands of Canadian cancer patients may soon benefit from more targeted, personalized cancer treatment following an investment by the Government of Canada.

-Genome Canada is pleased to advise the research community of an upcoming funding opportunity – the 2015 Large-Scale Applied Research Project Competition Natural Resources and the Environment: Sector Challenges – Genomic Solutions.
-This Competition is anticipated to be formally launched in Spring 2015 with detailed guidelines and application forms available at that time.
+Genome Canada is pleased to launch a new funding opportunity – the 2015 Large-Scale Applied Research Project Competition Natural Resources and the Environment: Sector Challenges – Genomic Solutions.

 June 11, 2015 – Genome Canada is pleased to launch the 2015 Disruptive Innovation in Genomics (DIG) Competition.